DavidJCobb/gcc-plugin-bitpack/plugins/lu-bitpack-rewrite-2/docs/gcc_wrappers/README.md

 In general, `expr` wrappers exist for "advanced" operations, like function calls, declaration placement[^decl-exprs], `goto`s, and ternaries; while `value` is used for "simple" operations, like unary and binary operators, member accesses, and array accesses.

-[^decl-exprs]: `DECL` nodes indicate the existence, source code location, and content of a declaration, but they don't have a "location" in *practical* terms.
-However, `DECLARE_EXPR` and `LABEL_EXPR` are needed to actually place a `DECL` in a particular scope and at a particular position relative to other expressions in that scope.
+[^decl-exprs]: `DECL` nodes indicate the existence, source code location, and content of a declaration, but they don't have a "location" in *practical* terms. `DECLARE_EXPR` and `LABEL_EXPR` are needed to actually place a `DECL` in a particular scope and at a particular position relative to other expressions in that scope.

 ### General wrappers